 • Walk-in-shop tattooing and what Clark does are a bit different from one another.
-Walk-in-shop tattoos are often done without previous consultation and typically without multiple sessions.
-Both styles are great, I enjoy all of my memories from 20+ years of street shop tattooing...
-Yet these styles are different from one another though neither one is better than the other one. • Wearing the "full sized" mural style of tattoo that clark specializes in shows that you can set your mind towards an idea and realize the time, patience, budget and commitment involved with making it a reality.
-If you are typically obsessive about things and then tend to loose interest - full scale tattooing may not be for you. • Clark does do the smaller classic style works such as "a flower" or "a mask" for example - In Japanese tattooing the floral is mostly done at the actual flower size.
-One-piece tattoos are priced by the piece.
-They do not need backgrounding and they do look great alone. • Clark's full scale tattoos range from 3 to 5 feet tall and 2 to 3 feet wide.
-Large framable imagery put on the body can take months to years to finish. • The best thing for the collector to know is - this is a decision that takes patience & time to achieve, of which the pride lasts a lifetime.
+Walk-in-shop tattoos are often done without previous consultation and typically in a slight rush without multiple sessions.
+Both styles are great, I enjoy the memories from the 20+ years of street shop tattooing...
+Yet the styles are different from one another ~ though neither one is better. • Wearing the mural style of tattoo that clark specializes in shows that you can set your mind towards an idea and realize the time, patience, budget and commitment involved with making it a reality.
+If you are typically rushed about things and then tend to loose interest - full size tattooing may not be for you. • Clark does smaller, classic style, single session works such as for example "a flower" or "a mask" - these tattoos are priced by the piece, not hourly as Clark tattoos much faster than less experienced tattooers. • Full scale tattoos range from 3 to 5 feet tall and 2 to 3 feet wide wrapped around the body like a suit.
+This style of tattoo can take years to finish (time depends on how often you see me). • The best thing for the collector to know is - this is a decision that takes dedication, patience, money & time to achieve, of which the pride lasts a lifetime.
 Rushing this process can unfortunately be the cause of future regret.

 • Peony Tattoo LLC .
 Las Vegas, Nevada, USA • Click HERE to visit biography page.